QuaSi-Software/Documentation/docs/resie_input_file_format.md

 * `objective_factors` (`Dict{String,Any}`, conditionally required): Defines named factors for `objective_function: "linear"`.
 Each key must exactly match one flattened objective parameter name, and every objective parameter must have exactly one factor.
 Only permitted when `objective_function` is `linear`.
 No default.
 * `objective_senses` (`Dict{String,Any}`, optional): Defines whether each objective is minimised or maximised when `objective_function` is `multi-objective`.
 Keys must exactly match the flattened objective parameter names, and values must be either `min` or `max`.
 If omitted, all objectives are minimised.
 If provided, every objective must have exactly one direction.
 Only permitted when `objective_function` is `multi-objective`.
 * `optim_params` (`Dict{String,Any}`, optional): Defines the parameters to be changed or optimised.
 No default.
+* `refinement` (`Dict{String,Any}`, optional): Defines an optional second optimisation stage that starts from the best valid result of the primary optimisation.
+It can contain the backend settings `type`, `algorithm`, `max_runs`, `max_time`, `x_tol_abs` and `f_tol_abs`.
+The objective definition, optimisation parameters and parameter bounds are inherited from the primary optimisation.
+Refinement is currently supported only for single-objective optimisation.
+No default.

 [^Optim]: [https://julianlsolvers.github.io/Optim.jl/stable/](https://julianlsolvers.github.io/Optim.jl/stable/)
 [^BlackBoxOptim]: [https://github.com/SciML/BlackBoxOptim.jl](https://github.com/SciML/BlackBoxOptim.jl)